Healthdirect Free Australian health advice you can count on.

 • autoimmune disease, such as lupus

-• high levels of calcium in the blood (hypercalcemia), which may be caused by an overactive parathyroid gland (hyperparathyroidism)
+• high levels of calcium in your blood (hypercalcemia), which may be caused if you have an overactive parathyroid gland (hyperparathyroidism)

-• high levels of triglyceride in the blood (hypertriglyceridemia)
+• high levels of triglycerides in your blood (hypertriglyceridemia)

-You are more likely to get pancreatitis if you smoke or if other people in your family have had it.
+You are more likely to get pancreatitis if you smoke or if you have a family history of pancreatitis.

 In some people, no cause is ever found.